Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 2019 - current Invicta Watch Group

-From its creation in 1914 until mid '30s Glycine specializes in small calibers' manufacture.
+From its creation in 1914 until mid '30s Glycine specialized in small calibers' manufacture.

-Their first recorded activity in Glycine history is registering 13 different models and configurations on 18th July 1914 and first advertisement in Swiss chronicles is from 23rd Dec 1915 showcasing several movements in different lignes along with their factory building.
+Glycine's first recorded activity in history is registering 13 different models and configurations on 18th July 1914 and first advertisement in Swiss chronicles is from 23rd Dec 1915 showcasing several movements in different lignes along with their factory building.

 Glycine had a different logo from the company we know now.
 La Glycine initials were crossed in a flag.

-Piccola and Jofrette were two watchmakers in Bienne where Eugene Meylan partnered, who later became shareholders of the company from 1916 until 1923.
+Piccola and Jofrette were two watchmakers in Bienne with whom Eugene Meylan partnered, who also became shareholders of the company from 1916 until 1923.

-In 1924 Meylan sells the factory to Fernand Engel d' Eggiwil who already owns ' Pretto Watch Co ' and is very active in the society of watchmakers and fabricants.
-He is also the lead negotiator with the Swiss banks for the loans given to watchmakers.
-He signs on behalf of both watch companies as: Glycine Watch Factory et Pretto Watch Co SA.
-Engel gives great exposure to Glycine and later also supports Meylan in his ventures with Automatic EMSA.
+In 1924 Meylan sells the factory to Fernand Engel d' Eggiwil who already owned ' Pretto Watch Co ' and is very active in the society of watchmakers and fabricants.
+He was also the lead negotiator with the Swiss banks for the loans given to watchmakers.
+He signed on behalf of both watch companies as: Glycine Watch Factory et Pretto Watch Co SA.
+Engel gave great exposure to Glycine and later also supported Meylan's Automatic EMSA mass production.

 Eugène Meylan, was a serial enterpreneur.
 After leaving Glycine in 1924 he created several different companies and co-operated with various watchmakers and industry specialists while always staying in touch with Glycine and its new owner.